 Hollywood legend Clint Eastwood has an incredible story that most people don’t know about.
 The veteran actor was born in 1930 during the Great Depression to a modest background.
 His father was a migrant worker while his mother worked in a factory.

 Eastwood weighed an astonishing 11.59 pounds at birth, which was considered a medical anomaly back then.
 Eventually he grew up to be 6 feet 2 inches tall and enlisted in the Army, according to AWM.

-When he was 21, Eastwood was a passenger on a World War II Navy bomber that crashed in the Pacific.
+When he was 21, Eastwood was a passenger on a World War II-era Naval aircraft that crashed in the Pacific.

 "I was catching a free ride from Seattle down to Almeda," he said of the flight.

 "It was stormy and we went down off of Point Reyes, California, in the Pacific.
 I found myself in the water swimming a few miles towards the shore.
 I remember thinking, 'well, 21 is not as long as a person wants to live'."